 My brother was autistic, a savant, who would not allow singing, laughing, sneezing, electronic sound (including television, radio and anything that produced music), and the flushing of the toilet except when he was asleep and he never seemed to be asleep.
 He had a library of over two thousand books all on WWII.
 As his adjutant, I attained a vast pool of knowledge on such things as identifying fighter bombers from their silhouettes and why we dropped the atomic bomb.
 "To win the war," Tyler told me.
 "But it didn't work so we dropped another one.
 Victory at last."

-The relationship with my brother was one of three influences on my writing; the second, my father's bedtime poetry and prose following the Our Father and Hail Mary.
-“My name is Ozymandias, King of Kings.
+The relationship with my brother was one of three influences on my writing; the second, my father's bedtime poetry and prose following the "Our Father" and "Hail Mary": "My name is Ozymandias, King of Kings.
 Look upon my works ye mighty and despair!"
-The third influence was the shelf of classic children's literature my mother kept stocked with such gems as The Swiss Family Robinson, Bambi, Tom the Water-Boy, Silver Pennies, King Arthur and the Round Table, The Child's Odyssey.
-Somehow, The Bedside Esquire (1936) found its way to the shelf and I read the extraordinary short fiction within, including Hemingway's The Snows of Kilimanjaro, Gallico's Keeping Cool in Conneaut, Salinger's For Esmé with Love and Squalor, Hecht's Snowfall in Childhood, and my favorite, Latins Make Lousy Lovers, by Anonymous who turned out to be Helen Lawrenson, the only woman with a piece in the collection.
+The third influence was the shelf of classic children's literature my mother kept stocked with gems: The Swiss Family Robinson, Bambi, Tom, the Water-Baby, Silver Pennies, King Arthur and the Round Table, The Child's Odyssey.
+Somehow, The Bedside Esquire (1936) found its way to the shelf and I read the extraordinary short fiction within, including Hemingway's "The Snows of Kilimanjaro," Gallico's Keeping "Cool in Conneaut," Salinger's "For "Esmé with Love and Squalor," Hecht's "Snowfall in Childhood, and "Latins Make Lousy Lovers," by Anonymous who turned out to be Helen Lawrenson, the only woman with a piece in the collection.
 (Sheesh.)
-Also in the collection was an excerpt from the novel, Christ in Concrete, by Pietro Di Donato, which so bowled me over that I decided then and there that I would be a writer, too, just like all the writers who wrote fiction for Esquire Magazine in 1936.
+There was also an excerpt from the novel, Christ in Concrete, by Pietro Di Donato, that so bowled me over I decided I would be a writer, too, just like all the writers who wrote fiction for Esquire Magazine in 1936.

 After Peace Corps service, I taught, worked as a librarian and got my first freelance writing job with Reader's Digest.
 The Digest editor assigned me sports and games for How to Do Just about Anything, a book which sold 50 million copies world-wide.
 Reader's Digest made a vast fortune on that book alone, while the writers earned $25 to $75 dollars per article.
 I learned economy of language writing such pieces as "How to Play Tennis" in fifty words.